What does Freakshow use all that stolen money for?

 Vlad, ever the persistent one, kept pushing.
 "Well perhaps if he gave me two samples at a time, I wouldn't be quite so tempted to abuse his trust."

 "Pfft.
-Yeah.
+Sure.
 I'll just make that little suggestion.
 Should go over real well."

 "The sarcasm is hardly necessary."

-"Just trying to make you realize how full of crap you sound."
+"Just trying to make you realize how full of it you sound."

 Vlad heaved a sigh, standing from his chair and giving Danny a look that might actually have passed as sympathetic if Danny hadn't known him to be incapable of it.
 "You know, it does pain me to see you like this.
 Reduced to an errand boy, a petty thief.
 A circus performer, of all things.
 You had such potential."